 Yes!
 And we ask that all parents, other family members and supporters who have benefited from the program please make a donation.
 Each SEEK site is sponsored by a company or other organization.
 However, in many cases, sponsorship dollars do not cover all costs.
 Receiving donations can enable us to open SEEK to more students.
 To give a donation, please visit the Donate to SEEK page today.

-At this time SEEK is ONLY offering an in-person program in Washington, DC.
 Be sure to join our mailing list if you would like to be notified of future updates.

 In the event that in-person programs are held, SEEK will defer to the hosting parties’ COVID policies.